wvchallenges/opseng-challenge/README.md

-# Wave OpsEng Development Challenge
+# Wave Opserations Engineering Development Challenge

-Applicants for the [Operations Engineer career](https://www.waveapps.com/about-us/jobs/operations-engineer/) at Wave must complete the following challenge, and submit a solution prior to the interviewing process.
+Applicants for the [Operations Engineering team](https://wave.bamboohr.co.uk/jobs/) at Wave must complete the following challenge, and submit a solution prior to the interviewing process.
 This will help the interviewers assess your strengths, and frame the conversation through the interview process.
-Take as much time as you need, however we ask that you not spend more than 4-8 hours.
+Take as much time as you need, however we ask that you not spend more than 4-6 hours.

 Send your submission to [ops.careers@waveapps.com](ops.careers@waveapps.com).
 Feel free to email [ops.careers@waveapps.com](ops.careers@waveapps.com) if you have any questions.